diogro/expressionVariance-manuscript/main.md

 ## Data processing pipeline

 We use a standardized pipeline to measure gene expression variation while removing extraneous sources of variation.
-Data from Case-control studies was filtered to keep only control samples.
+Data from case-control studies was filtered to keep only control samples.

 For each study, we filtered genes that did not achieve a minimum of 1 count per million (cpm) reads in all samples and a mean 5 cpm reads.
 To account for the mean variance relation in count data, remaining genes were subjected to the variance stabilizing transformation implemented in DESeq2 [@Love2014-mp].
 Fixed effects were manually curated from the metadata for all studies and removed using a linear fixed effect model.
 Outlier individuals in the residual distribution were removed using a robust PCA approach of automatic outlier detection [@Chen2020-fy].
 Gene expression standard deviation is measured in the residuals after fixed effect correction and outlier removal.
-Code for reproducing all analysis is available at [github.com/Wolfffff/exp_var](https://github.com/Wolfffff/exp_var)

 ## Variance correlation